meldissa/p1-posture-flex/README.md

 __Contact Us (Get In Touch With Us)__:

 The Contact Us section is the last section the user is able to access once having scrolled down the webpage, once the user has fully viewed the information they are then able to fill out a contact form.
 The contact form has a basic layout and gives the user the option to either provide feedback or submit a question via the dropdown option.
 The form is kept simple and easy to fill out so this does not disinterest the user from submitting feedback or questions by having additional barriers such as excessive amount of required fields and information from user to be able to submit the form.
+Once the form is submitted this will open up in a new tab to indicate to the user this has been submitted successfully, and the user is able to get back to the main site by switching between the tabs.
+This adds to the overall UX as the user is not taken away from the main site once form is submitted.

 __Footer__: